Clastify logo

 What a habitat description should include

 A habitat is the place, or set of environmental conditions, where an organism, population, species or community lives.
-Try not to leave it too broad.
-“Forest” is a start; “shaded, moist leaf litter in a temperate deciduous forest on neutral soil” gives far more biological detail.
+Try not to leave it vague.
+“Forest” is only a starting point; “shaded, moist leaf litter in a temperate deciduous forest on neutral soil” gives a biologist much more to work with.

-An organism is one living individual that carries out the processes of life.
+An organism is one individual living thing that carries out the processes of life.
 A population is a group of organisms of the same species living in the same area at the same time.
 A species is a group of organisms that can interbreed to produce fertile offspring under natural conditions.
-A community is all the populations of different species living and interacting in the same area.
+A community includes all the populations of different species living and interacting in the same area.

-A strong habitat description can work at three levels:
+A good habitat description can build in three layers of information:

 • Geographical location: where on Earth it is found, such as a coastline, mountain range, island or river basin.